Incorporating an internship into your studies

 - Start your research early.
 Begin at least 3 months in advance of the placement.

 - Do your homework.
-Find an individual within the company/organization to contact by phone directly.
-For example, you may have to ask to speak to the director of a department by initially speaking to someone who handles the department’s general inquiries.
+Find an individual within the company/organization to contact directly by phone or email.
+For example, you may need to ask to speak to the department director by initially speaking with someone who handles the department’s general inquiries.
 Make sure you ask the director’s name before you are transferred.

-- Do not reach out to human resources directly or send a resume without contacting an individual first.
-They company needs to know who you are and why you are contacting them
+- Do not reach out to Human Resources directly or send a resume without first contacting an individual.
+The company needs to know who you are and why you are contacting them.

 - Create a cold call script.
 Plot out how you will introduce yourself and tell the person you contact the reasons why you want to complete an internship at their organization.
-Do research about their organization and be specific about the details.
+Research their organization thoroughly and provide specific details.

 - Practice your business introduction and interviewing skills.